Table of Contents

 • Small Business Administration (SBA): The SBA is involved with some grantmaking, particularly in the area of research and development, and also grants funds to community organizations.

-• USDA Rural Business Development Grants: Rural Development provides grants (and loans) to encourage the development of housing, healthcare, first responder services, utilities, and other essential services.
+• USDA Rural Business Development Grants: The Rural Development division of USDA provides grants (and loans) to encourage the development of housing, healthcare, first responder services, utilities, and other essential services.

 3. Review Individual Grant Criteria